Lady Susan Hussey: Royal household

-Resignation and subsequent return to royal duties
+Departure and subsequent return to royal duties

-In her role as a Lady of the Household, she attended a reception hosted by Queen Camilla on 29 November 2022 as part of the Preventing Sexual Violence in Conflict initiative.
-It was widely reported that Lady Hussey asked Ngozi Fulani "where she came from", this was brought to wider public repute the next day, when Sistah Space charity founder Ngozi Fulani published the conversation (on Twitter) as a transcript of a now undisputed conversation that occurred between them at the event.
-Once the conversation became public Lady Hussey resigned her position from the royal household and apologised.
-In the post on Twitter, Fulani said that Hussey had questioned her origins by repeatedly asking where she was "really" from, which Fulani interpreted as racist.
+In her role as a Lady of the Household, Hussey attended a reception hosted by Queen Camilla on 29 November 2022 as part of the Preventing Sexual Violence in Conflict initiative.
+One of the guests was Ngozi Fulani, who had founded Sistah Space, a London-based domestic violence charity that provides specialist services to women of African and Caribbean heritage.
+The two women engaged in a conversation which Fulani summarised on Twitter, resulting in wider public attention.
+Fulani said that Hussey had questioned her origins by repeatedly asking where she was "really" from, which Fulani interpreted as racist.
 Witnesses to the conversation, such as Women's Equality Party leader Mandu Reid, corroborated this account of events.

-Buckingham Palace said that "unacceptable and deeply regrettable comments" had been made, and that "the individual concerned would like to express her profound apologies for the hurt caused and has stepped aside".
+Once Fulani's account of the conversation became public, Hussey stepped aside from her honorary role and apologised via the Buckingham Palace press office.
 A spokesperson for her godson, William, Prince of Wales, said that "racism has no place in our society".
 The prime minister, Rishi Sunak, declined to comment on the controversy specifically, but stated that the country had made "incredible" progress in tackling racism, adding that it was "never done" and must continue to be addressed.
-Some journalists defended her; long-time personal friend of Hussey Petronella Wyatt said, "I can say with authority, however, that Susan Hussey has never knowingly offended anyone in her life.
-She upholds a clean tradition of honesty and equity ...
-This morning a mutual friend told me she is 'shattered and heartbroken and will never recover.'"
+Some journalists defended her; her friend Petronella Wyatt offered a character reference.

-On 16 December, Hussey and Fulani met at Buckingham Palace to address the incident, with Hussey offering her "sincere apologies for the comments that were made and the distress they caused".
-A joint statement was released afterwards, reporting that the meeting was "filled with warmth and understanding" and that Fulani "has accepted this apology and appreciates that no malice was intended".
+On 16 December, Hussey and Fulani met at Buckingham Palace to address the incident, with Hussey offering her apologies in person, which Fulani accepted.
+A joint statement was released afterwards, reporting that the meeting was "filled with warmth and understanding" and that Fulani accepted the apology and "appreciates that no malice was intended".

 Hussey had reportedly returned to performing official royal duties by February 2023, representing Princess Anne at a memorial service for Dame Frances Campbell-Preston.